ojalaquellueva/nsr/README.md

 <a name="input"></a>
 #### Input

-The NSR accepts as input a plain text file containing one or more observations of taxon in political division, formatted as follows (optional values in square brackets; if county_parish is included, state_province must be included as well):
+The NSR accepts as input a plain text file containing a header plus one or more observations of taxon in political division, formatted as follows (optional values in square brackets; if county_parish is included, state_province must be included as well):

 ```
-taxon,country[,state_province[,county_parish]]
+taxon,country,state_province,county_parish,user_id
+taxon,country[,state_province[,county_parish]][, user_id]]
+taxon,country[,state_province[,county_parish]][, user_id]]
+taxon,country[,state_province[,county_parish]][, user_id]]
 ```

+The first line must be the header.
+Actual column names are ignored as this line is discarded.
+However, if you leave out the header, the first line of data will be ignored.

 Taxon names can be of any of the following ranks: family, genus, species, subspecies, variety, forma.
 Do not include authors.

 Spellings of political division names in the NSR database are the plain ascii (unaccented) versions of English-language political division names in Geonames (`www.geonames.org`).
 Political division names in user input should therefore be standardized according to the same standard.
+Although state_province and county_parish are both optional, if county is included its containing state_province must also be present.

+Optional user_id can be used to include a single-column unique identifier for each line.
+Such identifiers simplify joining NSR results back to the user's original dataset.

+Although optional columns can be left blank, column numbers are fixed.
+For example, user_id is always the fifth column.
+Although the fields populated can vary among rows, the input file must have the same number of columns per line.
+The following examples should clarify these requirements.

+##### Example input files

-Below is an example of an input file suitable processing with the NSR Batch application:
+Below is an example of a valid input file, suitable for processing with NSR Batch:

 ```
 taxon,country,state_province,county_parish